 Method 4: Use CHKDSK Command

-If none of the previous methods work, you can try using the command line to check for any memory card error.
+If none of the previous methods work, you can try using the CHKDSK command to check for any memory card errors.
 We can’t guarantee that your data will be 100% intact after the process.
 It is best to recover your files and backup your data first before trying this method.

 If you want to use CHKDSK to fix your SD card, follow the steps below: